Protecting your hearing

 Your hearing – a very valuable commodity

-It is essential for everyone to take care of their ears and hearing, as damage to the auditory system could be irreparable.
-However, if you have hearing loss it is especially important to preserve and protect your remaining hearing as communicating freely with others is vital.
+It is essential to take care of ears and hearing, as damage to the auditory system could be irreparable.
+However, if you have hearing loss it is especially important to preserve and protect your remaining hearing to aid communication.

-As hearing loss generally occurs gradually, many people don’t notice the subtle decline until friends or family members point it out.
-Our brains are very good at filling in the gaps through a combination of lipreading and knowing the context of the conversation, hence hearing loss often goes unnoticed.
+As hearing loss generally occurs gradually, many people don’t notice the subtle decline until loved ones point it out.
+Our brains are very good at filling in the gaps through lipreading and knowing the context of the conversation.
+Hence hearing loss often goes unnoticed.

 Hearing is delicate and susceptible to damage, even from everyday activities and environments.
-In the first part of this article we would like to highlight some risk areas which are not necessarily obvious when considering hearing protection and share some helpful tips to minimise damage wherever possible.
+Here, we’ll highlight some risk areas when considering hearing protection and share helpful tips to minimise damage wherever possible.

 Ear care